-- Economic News: is published quarterly by the Council and is provides a range of information, advice and support for local businesses in South Cambridgeshire.
-In future editions news about forthcoming consultations could be highlighted so that the business community could be more involved in planning matters. - Specialist media / publications: it may be appropriate for information on some or all consultations to be included in newsletters or magazines directed to specific groups or to inform radio programmes directed at these special groups. - Leaflet drop: this can be a useful way of informing people living and working in an area that is to be affected by a planning policy proposal when the consultation timing does not link well with the publication dates of the South Cambs magazine.
-It can be targeted to a specific area. - CDs providing spoken content of documents: this could be a method used to encourage the involvement of those groups that normally do not participate in planning consultations by making it easier for them to access the contents of planning documents. - Posters: these are sent to libraries to be placed on notice boards.
+- Economic News: is published quarterly by the Council and provides a range of information, advice and support for local businesses in South Cambridgeshire.
+In future editions news about forthcoming consultations will be highlighted so that the business community can be more involved in planning matters. - Specialist media / publications: it may be appropriate for information on some or all consultations to be included in newsletters or magazines directed to specific groups or to inform radio programmes directed at these special groups.

+- Leaflet drop: this can be a useful way of informing people living and working in an area that is to be affected by a planning policy proposal when the consultation timing does not link well with the publication dates of the South Cambs magazine.
+It can be targeted to a specific area. - CDs providing spoken content of documents: this method can be used to encourage the involvement of those groups that normally do not participate in planning consultations by making it easier for them to access the contents of planning documents. - Public exhibitions: these assist in reaching the wider public and give the opportunity for discussion with representatives of the Council on a one to one basis close to where people live. - Posters: these are sent to libraries to be placed on notice boards.
 The information contained on them is based on the Public Notice that the Council must prepare as part of the preparation of LDF documents.
+The Council will send posters to Parish Councils and ask that they be placed on Parish notice boards.